Hello from Matosinhos, Portugal. Today’s question: getting into tech with a non-technical background.

 What I Think

 This is probably the number one question I get.
-People with various degrees are concerned that not having a traditionally technical background will prevent them from succeeding.
+People with non-technical degrees are worried they won’t succeed in tech.

-I was a bartender before this, and I dropped out of college twice.
+I was a bartender before this (read about that time I was bartending and decided to become an engineer here), and I dropped out of college twice.
 I knew I wanted to write code, and I didn’t see what being good at Chemistry had to do with it, even though it was a requirement.

 I still don’t.